 *Bikes can be carried subject to availability.
 Click here to book tickets.
 Note if you plan to travel from Stronachlachar to Trossachs Pier you must pre-book your ticket to be sure of travel.

 Unfortunately, not at the present time due to Covid-19 restrictions.

 Can I charter a cruise boat?

 For small groups we have Osprey available for charters, click here for pricing.
 The other bigger boats can also be chartered, subject to availability.
 Check with our booking office if you have any questions, or would like more information.

 Can dogs be taken on board the boats?

 Are there cruises that will allow me to spend time at Stronachlachar?

-Check our cruise timetables for sailings that stop at Stronachlachar.
-Purchase a Freedom Pass to return on a later boat to enjoy some time enjoying the lochside, including some pleasant walks, plus lunch or a snack in the stunning setting of the Pier Café at Stronachlachar.
+Check our cruise options for sailings that stop at Stronachlachar.
+Purchase a Freedom Pass to return on a later boat to enjoy some time enjoying the lochside, including some pleasant walks, Pier Caféat Stronachlachar is currently closed.
 Also available for the reverse journey from Stronachlachar to Trossachs Pier.

 Do you offer special rates for tour operators?